digicademy-chf/chf_container/README.md

 ## Roadmap

+- Make sure the cert file names are correct.
-- Add info for SQL and uploaded files.
+- Add instructions for SQL and ZIP/TGZ files.
-- Add production files locally.
-- Make sure everything is in place to re-build the environment from scratch.
 - Add the Manticore container with a basic config.